pjgrace/model-interop/README.md

 ![xpath generator][screenshot-58]
 You can click on the **Highlight tags** button for easier navigation.
 Now click on some tag, text or attribute.
 I will click on the url address for the **rest1** URL interface.
 ![generating xpath][screenshot-59]
-You should now see the generated XPath expression and in a confirmation dialog asking whether you want to copy the XPath.
+You should now see the generated XPath expression in a confirmation dialog asking whether you want to copy the XPath.
 ![generating xpath][screenshot-60]

 #### JSONPath expression generator

+The JSONPath expression generator is pretty much the same as the XPath expression generator with the difference being that it works for JSON data format.
+Again, you load a JSON file and then click on the key or value, for which you want to generate the JSONPath expression.
+To open the tool go to the **Tools** option from the toolbar and choose **JSONPath expression generator**.
+![jsonpath generator][screenshot-61]
+You will have to choose your JSON file.
+I chose a simple JSON file I wrote as an example.
+![jsonpath generator][screenshot-62]
+You can click on the **Highlight keys and values** button for easier navigation.
+Now click on some key or value.
+![generating jsonpath][screenshot-63]
+You should now see the generated JSONPath expression in a confirmation dialog asking whether you want to copy the JSONPath.
+![generating jsonpath][screenshot-64]

 [start_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_end.png "Start node"
 [triggerstart_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_triggerstart.png "Triggerstart node"